 Regardless of the fact that every house I have ever lived in has had one, I’ve never actually been in a attic.
 I find this kind of odd.
 I mean, it is not like I refused to enter one, fearing I’d be encountered by an unwelcoming family of bats or, even worse, a rabid Christmas tree tired and sick of being locked up eleven months at a time.

 I am sure I am not alone: there are undoubtedly many people who have not ever looked to see what’s past the attic doorway.
 Many of us simply grew up with no need to look; we grew up in a world in which an attic meant something: storage.
-Or some of us have even had critters living in the attic and had to call Animal Control to come and remove them!
+Or some of us have even had critters living in the attic and may require Raccoon Removal, call Animal Control to come and remove them!

 However, in this day and age, attics are not just for storage any more.
 With home renovations, larger crawl spaces, and real estate prices soaring, attics are being looked at less as a room filled with cobwebs, and much more as a room full of opportunities.